 Alpha clip will give us either a full shadow or no shadow depending on if the portion of an object lit is hitting a transparent or opaque part of the object.

-Alpha hashed is capable of giving us a more nuanced shadow with light partially coming through.
+Alpha hashed can give us a more nuanced shadow with light partially coming through.
 But at a higher performance cost and possibly noise with lower samples.

 This is the material setup I used for the first example.
 In the alpha hash and alpha blend example I adjusted the color ramp to only include gray scale values and no black or white.